TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/sparkstreaming-python.md

   **Solution**

-  Please make sure to use the [latest connector version](https://mvnrepository.com/artifact/com.microsoft.azure/azure-eventhubs-spark) available.
+  Please make sure to use the [latest Eventhub-Spark connector version](https://mvnrepository.com/artifact/com.microsoft.azure/azure-eventhubs-spark) available.

 * **Problem**

-  Getting exception ```java.lang.IllegalArgumentException: Input byte array has wrong 4-byte ending unit.``` which is thrown because starting from version 2.3.15, pyspark requires the connection string be encrypted when it's passed to the configuration dictionary.
+  Eventhub-Spark connector exception ```java.lang.IllegalArgumentException: Input byte array has wrong 4-byte ending unit.``` which is thrown because starting from connector version 2.3.15, pyspark requires the connection string be encrypted when it's passed to the configuration dictionary.

   **Solution**